EPO designated or elected

 Thus, the application may be amended solely for the purpose of entering the national phase or after receipt of the WO-ISA (A19 PCT): such amendments may be considered as a response to the written opinion of the WO-ISA, thereby effectively removing the obligation to respond to the communication under R161(1) EPC (OJ 2009, 533, point 5.2.2).

-Of course, the requirements for identifying and justifying amendments (R137(4) EPC) remain applicable (even though, a priori, as long as the examining division is not competent, no communication will be issued to remedy this irregularity, R137(4) EPC second sentence).
+Of course, the requirements for identifying and justifying amendments (R137(4) EPC) remain applicable (even if, a priori, as long as the examining division is not competent, no communication will be issued to remedy this irregularity, R137(4) EPC, second sentence).

 At worst, if the amendments do not appear to be supported and the search is significantly impacted by the amendments, the examiner in charge of the search may issue a communication under R63 EPC (Guidelines B-VIII 6).

-If, in response to the communication under R161(2) EPC, the applicant amends the application, such amendments will, of course, be taken into account during the supplementary search and during examination (Guidelines B-II 4.3.3).
+If, in response to the R161(2) EPC, the applicant amends the application, such amendments will, of course, be taken into account during the supplementary search and examination (Guidelines B-II 4.3.3).

 Translation